-We are deeply saddened by the tragic events that occurred at La Jolla Crossings housing complex.
+We are deeply saddened by the tragic events that occurred in Las Vegas.
 We are aware that many in our UCSD community are affected by this incident.
 We want to support all UCSD students who have been affected by these events.
 If you have any need to talk with a CAPS counselor, please contact us at 858-534-3755.
 We are available for walk-in services and consulation.
 This HelpCenter page also provides numerous campus, community, and online resources.

 For Faculty and Staff, resources are available through the Faculty Staff Assistance Program (FSAP).
 Please click here to visit their website or call them at (858) 534-5523

 Working Through Recent Tragic Events

 Recent tragic events in Las Vegas, Virginia, our country, and abroad can be overwhelming.
 This type of violence is hard to understand and grasp.
 It is widespread and you may feel afraid and traumatized just viewing the media coverage.
 The tragic events may challenge your sense of safety, equilibrium, and hope for the future.
 For some, it will trigger memories and feelings that are difficult to process.
 These occurrences do elicit many different emotions such as shock, sorrow, numbness, fear, and anger.
 You may have trouble sleeping, concentrating, and continuing with your coursework.